-Cars are designed to withstand low intensity impacts and get away without any major damage; however, it is not the same with the human body.
+Cars are designed to withstand low-intensity impacts and get away without any major damage; however, it is not the same as the human body.

 A fender bender is a minor accident which occurs when the car behind yours nips the rear bumper of your car or when you hit the fender of another vehicle in a parking lot.
 These accidents result in minor damage to vehicles and the parties involved may settle the expenses on their own without involving an accident claim with their respective insurance companies.

 The repairs for the minor damage sustained by vehicles in these accidents may be affordable and the parties involved find a one-time settlement amongst themselves to be the best way.
 This arrangement works best if the car is the only thing that is damaged; however, if you have sustained injuries which you are not aware of immediately after the accident and the symptoms start showing after a couple of days, then the situation can become complicated.